All key documents published by the Joint Committee are accessible here.

 The intention is to double the size of the economy over 20 years and the Strategy contains the detail of how we plan to achieve that ambition.

-This document is the Prospectus to Government agreed by the Joint Committee in October and formally published by the LEP on the 12th November.
+This document is the Prospectus to Government agreed by the Joint Committee in October and formally published by the LEP following the LEP’s annual conference on the 12th November.
 It summarises a number of high value opportunities contained within the Productivity Strategy.
-It was submitted to Ministers and local Members of Parliament in October 2018 to initiate a greater dialogue across the area and with Government in advance of the development of a Local Industrial Strategy as one of the Wave 2 pilot areas.
+It was submitted advance to Ministers and local Members of Parliament in October 2018 to initiate a greater dialogue across the area and with Government in advance of the development of a Local Industrial Strategy as one of the Wave 2 pilot area.

 This document is key to delivering the HotSW Productivity Strategy – see above.
 It is a live action plan that will be used to track progress with the delivery of the Strategy.
 The version accessible via the link below is that agreed by the Joint Committee on the 5th October 2018.